stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/ondemand.md

 From the **Dashboard** page, The **Jobs > Active Jobs** top-level menu will bring you to a live view of Sherlock's scheduler queue.
-You'll be able to see all the jobs currently in queue, including running and pending jobs, as well as eome details about individual jobs.
+You'll be able to see all the jobs currently in queue, including running and pending jobs, as well as some details about individual jobs.

 ![ood_my_jobs](images/ood_my_jobs.png)